QualiTorque/torque-vs-code-extensions/README.md

 - VS Code may require reload, make sure you do that
 - If VS Code doesn't know where to find python you will need to previde its path in the appeared popup or directly in VS Code settings
-- Open any folder with a Torque blueprint repo and enjoy developong with new features ;)
+- Open any folder with a Torque blueprint repo and enjoy developing with new features ;)

 The extension should be triggered automatically when loading Torque's applications, blueprints or services YAMLs and it should avoid parsing non-Torque YAML files.